Nonreciprocal buckling makes active filaments polyfunctional

 To rationalize this advective dynamics, we revisit the continuum mechanics of a slender beam.
 A passive beam under line tension $\Lambda$ and bending rigidity $A$ experiences a force ${\bf f} \sim \Lambda \kappa {\bf n} + A \partial_s^{2}\kappa {\bf n} + \hdots$ , where $\kappa$ is the geometric curvature of the beam and ${\bf n}$ is its normal.
 These forces only depend on even gradients of $\kappa$, a restriction that is enforced by energy conservation.
 The simplest non-conservative modification to the mechanics of the beam is to introduce internal stresses that break this parity symmetry, which to lowest order in curvature read

 where $\zeta$ is the non-reciprocity.
 We now ask: How do undulations propagate in the presence of $\zeta$?

 We compute ${\bf f}$ for a sinusoidal filament profile ${\bf x}(s)=\sin(q s)$ [Fig.~\ref{fig:Mechanism}(c)].
 For passive elastic response ${\bf f} \sim Aq^4 \sin(q s)$: The forcing is in phase with the filament geometry and flattens variations in curvature.
 By contrast, in the purely non-reciprocal limit ${\bf f} \sim \zeta q^{5} \cos(q s)$, a forcing that is $\pi/2$ out of phase with the filament geometry.
 This lagged response is ubiquitous across non-reciprocal spin~\cite{hanaiNonreciprocalFrustrationTime2024} and soft-matter systems~\cite{braunsNonreciprocalPatternFormation2024} and advects patterns without attenuation.

-Computing the dispersion of flexural waves in the limit of large damping [SM~\S\ref{sec:LSA}] we find that each Fourier mode $q$ has growth rate $\lambda(q)$ of
+At linear order, and in the limit of large damping, the forcing term~\eqref{eq:EoM} modifies the dynamics of a close-to-flat filament with deflection $h(x,t)$ to give the following non-reciprocal dynamic beam equation [Methods \S\ref{sec:Continuum}]:

 where $\beta$ describes substrate friction and $\eta$ describes viscous dissipation by beam bending.
+Computing the dispersion relation of~\eqref{eq:NRBeam} we find that each Fourier mode $q$ has a growth rate $\lambda(q)$ of

-Non-reciprocity $\zeta$ introduces a complex component to $\lambda(q)$, causing advection even in highly viscous environments.
-The dispersion relation Eq.~\eqref{eq:RingDispersion} now provides a suggestive scaling argument for the onset of snapping under confinement.
+The non-reciprocity $\zeta$ introduces a complex component to $\lambda(q)$, causing advection even in highly viscous environments.
+We now use the dispersion relation~\eqref{eq:RingDispersion} to construct a scaling argument for the onset of snapping under confinement.

-When a beam of length $L$ is confined, Euler buckling can be predicted by balancing line tension against bending elasticity to give $\Lambda/A\sim1/L^2$.
-Equation~\eqref{eq:RingDispersion} suggests that the onset of snapping from within the buckled state comes from a second balance, namely between restoring elasticity and non-reciprocity: $ \zeta/A \sim L$.
+When a beam of length $L$ is confined, Euler buckling can be predicted by balancing line tension against bending elasticity to give $\Lambda/A\sim1/L^2$.Equation~\eqref{eq:RingDispersion} suggests that the onset of snapping from within the buckled state comes from a second balance, namely between restoring elasticity and non-reciprocity: $ \zeta/A \sim L$.
 To connect this continuum expression to our experimental parameters, we note that $\zeta$ is analogous to the bending modulus $A$ but coupled to a single extra gradient.
 The microscopic passive stiffness $B$ coarse-grains to the continuum $A$ as $A \sim B l_0 $, with $l_0$ the length of a single linkage.
-By analogy, $k^\mathrm{o}$---which responds to microscopic angular gradients---coarse-grains to $\zeta$ as $\zeta \sim k^o l_0^2$ [SM~\S\ref{sec:DiscreteSimulations}].
-Expressing this second balance with our microscopic parameters, we hypothesize that the onset of snapping occurs when $k^o/B \sim 1$.
+By analogy, $k^\mathrm{o}$---which responds to microscopic angular gradients---coarse-grains to $\zeta$ as $\zeta \sim k^\mathrm{o} l_0^2$.
+Expressing this second balance with our microscopic parameters, we hypothesize that the onset of snapping occurs when $k^\mathrm{o}/B \sim 1$.